waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v48 - Post-Critique Refinement)
+# Gem's Strategic Journal (v49 - Post-Hideout Re-entry)

 ## I. Core Principles & Lessons Learned
-- **Trust the Data, Not Frustration:** Game State Information (reachable tiles, warps) is the source of truth.
-My own feeling of being "stuck" or a situation appearing to be a "dead end" is likely a hallucination if the data contradicts it.
+- **Trust the Data, Not Frustration:** Game State Information is the source of truth.
+My own feeling of being "stuck" is likely a hallucination if the data contradicts it.
 I must trust the data.
 - **Agent Protocol:**
-    - **Spinner Maze Agents Decommissioned:** All dedicated pathfinding agents for the Rocket Hideout spinner mazes proved unreliable and have been deleted.
-Manual, systematic exploration is the confirmed strategy for these specific puzzles.
     - **`battle_menu_navigator` (Refined):** This agent's understanding of the battle menu has been corrected.
-It now knows the move menu is a single vertical list and that the party menu cursor starts on the *active* Pokémon.
+It now knows the move menu is a vertical list and that the party menu cursor starts on the *active* Pokémon.
 - **Interaction Protocol:** If an interaction (battle, dialogue) doesn't trigger as expected, do not repeat the same input.
-Immediately try a different input (e.g., 'B' to cancel) or a different approach (e.g., interacting from an adjacent tile).
+Immediately try a different input or a different approach.
 - **WKG Protocol:** After adding a transition's nodes, my immediate next action is to add the connecting edge.
+This must be done on the turn immediately following the map transition.
 - **Proactive NPC Management:** Use `stun_npc` on moving NPCs to prevent them from blocking paths.

 ## II.
 Game Mechanics & Battle Intel